 Wines that give less pleasure are Clairette de Die’s with a lack of acidity, higher alcohol levels, green/vegetable flavours, overripe, reductive or not enough flavour and wines that give the sensation of being thin or diluted or not being in balance.

 In my family, we drank quite a lot of Clairette de Die.
 Thanks to my father.
 Clairette was his favourite drink after Sunday lunch.
-I easily got used to aromatic, floral notes and the deliciously fresh fruity grape taste, besides the added bonus of low alcohol content of 7-9%.
+I easily got used to aromatic, floral notes and the deliciously fresh fruity grape taste, besides the added bonus of 7-9% low alcohol content.
 Even now, when I open a bottle, it reminds me of those lazy summer afternoons, when we had nothing else to do but dream about La Douce France and the Drôme region.
 Well worth the detour for its spectacular scenery and of course its Clairette de Die wines.

 *This article is inspired by the masterclass about Clairette de Die by Olivier Borneuf -wine critic & taster at Bettane